6 Tips to Successfully Host a Vendor Demo for a New Wellness Portal

 3. Prepare a Demo Script (aka Demo Flow)

-It’s helpful to know that software demos can easily take off in different directions; however, it’s up to you to decide how far off track you want to go – a demo script can help you from ‘falling of the rails’.
+It’s helpful to know that software demos can easily take off in different directions; however, it’s up to you to decide how far off track you are prepared to go – a script can help your demo from ‘falling of the rails’.

-- Fair Comparison - When viewing multiple vendor demos it helps evaluators to see an ‘apples to apples’ comparison whenever possible so a general demo flow or script is recommended.
+- Fair Comparison - When viewing multiple vendor demos it helps if your evaluator's can see an ‘apples to apples’ comparison whenever possible so a general demo flow or script is recommended.

-- Allow Enough Prep Time - Ideally, provide this demo flow to the presenting vendor 1-2 weeks in advance so they can prepare accordingly.
+- Allow Enough Prep Time - Ideally, provide the demo script to the presenting vendor 1-2 weeks in advance so they can prepare accordingly.
 The better prepared they are will result in a more impressive demo for you.

 Recommendation: Ask evaluators to hold questions to the end of demo – this helps you stay on track.
 It’s easy to have one question completely derail the process and prevent you from seeing everything you need to.